Helium Blockchain Primitives

 genesis gateway- Used to define the initial group of Miners that bootstrapped the blockchain.

 multi-payment- Used to send $HNT from one wallet to multiple wallets.

-OUI- Create a OUI for a new router on the Helium network.
+OUI- Create an Organization Unique Identifier (OUI) for a new router on the Helium network.
 In the Helium blockchain, Miners forward packets to Routers that own them based on their OUI as stored in the blockchain.

 payment- Used to send $HNT from one wallet to another.